shawenyao/jekyll-now/_posts/2019-06-16-To-Wait-or-Not-to-Wait.md

   <img src="https://shawenyao.github.io/R/output/to_cross_or_not_to_cross/plot2.svg" />
 </div>

-I am not sure about you, but between point C and point D, I would very much prefer the latter.
+I am not sure about you, but between point C and point D, I would very much prefer the former.

 Why?
 Because traffic signals aren't evenly distributed.
 Usually, main streets have a larger share of green light, while the minor ones get more red.
 Each road has a certain level of "importance" associated with it, as demonstratively indicated by the width of the lane in the plot above.